 Follow the terraces down to the all-weather tennis court.
 Raid the small pavilion summer room for rackets and balls.
+Or why not take advantage of the spacious yoga studio.
 When exhaustion strikes, replace lost fluids with a garden Pimm’s and refuel with high-energy home-made cakes (in endless supply).

 The final touch: soak up the luxury at any time of the day in the hot tub.

 Ten TVs indicate the scale of Albaston Lodge and provide you with ample opportunity to escape, or get together around the 48” screen in the cinema room.
 A Playstation offers access to Amazon and Netflix and there’s a DVD library to dive into.
 So break out the popcorn and put the Prosecco on ice.

 Everywhere, the upholstery is deep and inviting, the ambience warm and welcoming.
 Wifi here is rural but rapid, making downloads a doddle.
 Dock your music and doze off in the deep armchairs, or throw a party in the drawing room.
 Albaston Lodge combines the comforts of a country house with the luxuries of modern living.